Whether you’re posting up at your local pool or taking an end-of-summer beach vacay, it’s probably time for a new swimsuit.

 Known for summery dresses, Reformation has expanded its offerings into a limited, but very cute, line of bikinis and one-pieces made of sustainable fabrics such as ECONYL (repurposed nylon) or recycled polyester.
 All product pages feature that item’s sustainability impact and wash instructions to minimize microplastic shedding.

-My pick: Swell One Piece in Hot Pink
+My pick: Figue Square Neck One Piece

-Cult-fave brand Madewell has recently launched a collection of eco-friendly swimwear made completely of recycled fabric.
+Cult-fave brand Madewell has recently launched a collection of eco-friendly swimsuits made completely of recycled fabric.
 Their eye for design and playful prints extends into bikinis and one pieces, featuring muted colors and practical cuts.

 They also carry a few other sustainable swim brands, including Solid & Striped, Summersalt, Palm, Mara Hoffman, and Galamaar.